Coeur d’Alene Audubon has been dedicated to protecting birds since 1990.

 Higgens Point Eagle Watch

-Each winter, Bald Eagles come to Coeur d’Alene Lake to feast on kokanee salmon that spawn on the lake shore and die.
-At the peak, it is possible to see hundreds of Bald Eagles flying, fishing or perched in the trees near Wolf Lodge and Beauty Bays.
+Each winter, Bald Eagles come to Coeur d’Alene Lake to feast on the kokanee salmon that spawn on the lake shore and die.
+At the peak, it is possible to see hundreds of Bald Eagles flying, fishing or perched in the trees near Wolf Lodge and Beauty Bay.
 The Higgens Point area is a nice, convenient viewing location that attracts people from near and far.

 Christmas Bird Count